-Even putting that aside, organisations with large and complex telephony estates, especially ones with Heath-Robinson PSTN setups will need to start planning what they are going to do.
+Even putting that aside, organisations with large and complex telephony estates, especially ones with nuanced PSTN setups will need to start planning what they are going to do.
 It won’t be possible to copy/paste setups using PSTN Multi-Line, diverts and AUX lines into the new world of hosted telephony, so organisations will need to break down their site requirements and work with suppliers like Claranet to design new solutions for stores and small office networks.

-On a more practical level, from around 2020, suppliers will have to stop offering long contracts to customers – 3 or 5-year contracts will be impossible as there will be no ability to supply new lines after 2023, so viable new contract lengths will shorten as time goes on.
+On a more practical level, suppliers will now have to stop offering long contracts to customers – 3 or 5-year contracts will be impossible as there will be no ability to supply new lines after 2023, so viable new contract lengths will shorten as time goes on.
 Anyone left with PSTN and ISDN services in 2023 will have a very limited set of options as to what they can do with them – some modify journeys will remain but not many.

 Also, remember that Carrier Pre Selection (CPS) is also going End of Life at the same time, so contracts for call usage will also shorten and become harder to get.